floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_write_history.md

 {% include toc.md %}

-Search Guard can monitor write access to sensitive data in Elasticsearch, and produce an audit trail of all write activity.
+Search Guard can monitor write access to sensitive data in OpenSearch/Elasticsearch, and produce an audit trail of all write activity.
 It uses the [Audit Logging storage](auditlogging_storage.md) engine to ship the emitted audit events to one or more storage endpoints.

 Search Guard tracks